 Karen said something nice.
 Perhaps it was about my description or random poetic lines.
 Not sure.
 The next one went easy too.
 But a few people around the circle paused when it was their turn.
 They couldn’t pick something original.
 They kept their eyes away from me and repeated what someone else said.
 One said what he liked best about my writing was also what hurt my story the most.
 He cheated.

 I’ve noticed that pattern before though.
 Each classmate who has their work critiqued always had a few people who didn’t get into the piece.
 Their eyes stopped shining.
 They either said nothing or nit-picked everything they could find.

 You can’t please them all.

+But the truth is that when the critique is staring right at us, I’m not sure anyone is prepared.
+But I refuse to let their knives stab me every time.
 Once in a while, sure.
 It’ll hurt.
-The ache won’t go away for a few hours or maybe days, but I always survive.
+The ache won’t go away for a few hours or days, but I always survive.
 I’ll still write.